-Within the past several months, nearly every property I've put an offer in for a buyer has had multiple offers.
-But we were the winning bid on every single one of them!
-How did this happen?
+Multiple offers are back, now that we are entering the spring buying season and more buyers are coming back into the market.
+We're often the winning bid for our buyers--how does this happen?
 By using my Buyer's Cheat Sheet and working closely together my clients were armed and ready.
 In a seller's market with low inventory (hello, southwest Montana) there are a few things a buyer needs to know and have ready at their disposal.
 So when the right property surfaces...BOOM!
 We are on it like ducks on a junebug.

-It's a crazy market all across the country right now.
+It's an intersesting market all across the country right now, with many seeing solid competition.
 But as I always tell my clients, someone has to get the property.
 Why can't it be you?

 Here's my cheat sheet for getting a competitive edge: